Gentrification of Baltimore: For gentrification

 Many argue that all of the gentrification occurring throughout Baltimore, Maryland is highly positive for the city and taking it in a better direction.
 The main argument for those who favor gentrification is that all of the change throughout Baltimore beautifies the city.
 They feel that most of Baltimore's new commercial and residential spaces transform previously neglected properties into attractive buildings.
 As new buildings are popping up all over the city, it can also be seen that many neighborhoods appear to be cleaner than before.
 Due to many neighborhoods being revitalized by developers, property value has significantly increased throughout the city of Baltimore, which many are extremely pleased about.

 Many also argue that gentrification is excellent for Baltimore because it provides many new job opportunities.
 There are a variety of jobs available once a neighborhood goes through gentrification.
 For example, while the neighborhood is in the middle of being transformed, there are many construction jobs available due to all of the development occurring.
 However, that is not where it ends.
 Post-construction, there are many new jobs available where there are typically a variety of new retail spaces and restaurants brought into gentrified areas for individuals to work.

 Although there is still a significant amount of crime throughout the city of Baltimore, gentrification is helping reduce crime rates around the city.
 This brings many people to be in favor of gentrification because, in the past, crime has been one of the most significant issues in Baltimore, and many efforts have been ineffective in reducing crime.

 Additionally, many are in favor of gentrification because it increases education levels.
 Most college graduates throughout the country are likely to move to urban gentrified areas like Baltimore, Maryland.
-Thus, many lower-income students living in these gentrified neighborhoods are more likely to attend college because they are exposed to role models in their neighborhood who graduated college.
+Thus, many lower-income students living in these gentrified neighborhoods are more likely to attend college because they are exposed to role models in their neighborhood who graduated from college.
 Overall, all of these factors have helped bring people back into the city of Baltimore after a period when people avoided the city.